How Much Does It Cost to Treat Penetrating Damp?

 We'll now look at the supply/material costs involved in treating penetrating damp.
 This excludes the cost of labour.

-These costs are especially relevant if you want to take on the work yourself as it covers the prices of purchasing supplies directly from the retailer.
+These costs cover the prices of purchasing supplies directly from the retailer.

 While it is sometimes possible to treat penetrating damp DIY, you should only do so if you totally understand the process involved.